grilloandrea6/grilloandrea6.github.io/_projects/2_mobile_project.md

 ## Conclusion

 This project successfully demonstrates the integration of vision, navigation, and filtering techniques to achieve autonomous navigation of a Thymio robot in a controlled environment.
 The system exhibits robustness to dynamic obstacles, temporary sensor occlusions, and unexpected relocations, highlighting its potential for real-world applications.

-For a detailed walkthrough and access to the codebase, please visit the [project repository](https://github.com/grilloandrea6/mobile-robotics-project).